-This degree will be granted only to students who have been admitted to the doctorate in Film Studies but are subsequently unable to finish the program.
-The terminal MA in Film Studies provides this group of doctoral students the possibility of a terminal degree that acknowledges their time of study.
+This degree will be granted only to students who have been admitted to the doctorate in Film and Media Studies but are subsequently unable to finish the program.
+The terminal MA in Film and Media Studies provides this group of doctoral students the possibility of a terminal degree that acknowledges their time of study.
 A total of 25 credits is needed.

-- Core Courses in Film Studies (7 credits): Must be completed with a grade of B or higher
+- Core Courses in Film and Media Studies (7 credits): Must be completed with a grade of B or higher

 - A two-course (6 credit) sequence taken in any order:

 - 1 credit Film Studies Proseminar ENGFLM 2905